water fasting: the benefits of a 5 days fast are real

 I love the fact that we have access to all of the information that has ever existed, ever.
 But at the same time, it feels impossible to separate the wheat from the chaff — to find the truth.

-I’ve written about my frustration with the food and nutrition “noise” here, and how we know relatively little with absolutely certainty and anyone telling you otherwise is a liar, or even worse, a crazy person.
+I’ve written about my frustration with the food and nutrition “noise” here, and how we know relatively little with absolute certainty and anyone telling you otherwise is a liar, or even worse, a crazy person.

 That’s the truth, we just don’t know.